mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/agent-machine/readme.md

 ### Step 4

-**Step 4** associates the Access Token retrieved previously to the running instance of mim OE.
-The Access Token enables the Agent Machine to be part of the edge Service Mesh.
-To learn more about the details of the edge Service mesh, read the webpage [Understanding the edge Service Mesh](https://devdocs.mimik.com/key-concepts/06-index) in the mimik Developer Documentation.
+**Step 4** associates the Access Token retrieved previously to the running instance of edgeEngine.
+The Access Token enables the Agent Machine to be part of the mimik Service Mesh.
+To learn more about the details of the mimik Service mesh, read the webpage [Understanding the edgeEngine Service Mesh](https://devdocs.mimik.com/key-concepts/06-index) in the mimik Developer Documentation.

 ```
 #### Step 4: Associate device with account